 Come aboard!
 Pirates or Privateers?

-Pirates or privateers—whose activities were more legitimate?
-Come learn all about these colourful characters as you enter their world and embark on an adventure… Enlist, set sail, and experience life aboard ship.
+Pirates and privateers tackled challenges that were often quite similar—but which of the two operated more legitimately?
+Come learn all about these colourful and surprising characters as you enter their world and embark on an adventure… Enlist, set sail, and experience life aboard ship.
 Come along!
 Prepare to board, shipmates!

 While on this interactive adventure, your students will put their skills to the test and learn if they’ve got what it takes to become privateers!
 Based on their individual personalities, they will be assigned specific roles aboard ship, working as a team to rise to the challenge and accomplish various tasks.
 Intelligence, physical strength, imagination, and cooperation are all brought into play during this adventure on the high seas.